×

 3 The table that defines which values are to be routed to which exporters.

-You can optionally create an attribute_source configuration, which defines where to look for the attribute in from_attribute.
-The allowed value is context to search the context, which includes the HTTP headers, or resource to search the resource attributes.
+Optionally, you can create an attribute_source configuration, which defines where to look for the attribute that you specify in the from_attribute field.
+The supported values are context for searching the context including the HTTP headers, and resource for searching the resource attributes.

 You can filter metrics by using the include: or exclude: fields and specifying the strict or regexp metric name matching.